Amazing Castles in Ireland – Our Top 22 in 2023

-This is a wonderful Castle to visit on the edge of Connemara – not too far from Galway city.
+This is a one of the best castles in Ireland to visit if you visiting Galway as it’s on the edge of Connemara, not too far from Galway city.
 It was built by the O’Flahertys of Iar Connaught – or Connemara.
 They were the leading sept of that area – with a smaller grouping in County Kerry.

 Up to 1245, the O’Flahertys had a fortress at “Bun na Gallimhe” – where the modern city of Galway is currently situated, but they were driven west into Connemara following battle with the Normans.
 As the new Norman town of Galway was built, the O’Flahertys were a constant threat – always eager to recover their old lands.

 One of the more famous characters to emerge within the O’Flaherty clan was Grainne Mhaile – Grace O’Malley.
 In 1546, Grace O’Malley – daughter of the Chief of the O’Malleys – was married to Donal O’Flaherty, heir to the chiefdom of the O’Flahertys.
 But as Donal and Grace settled down and had three children, Donal was beaten to the Chieftainship by his brother, Morogh.